 He then goes on to dispute the idea that allowing “men who have romantic relationships with other men and maybe want to marry them” will somehow run roughshod over someone’s creed.
 In fact, he calls such a belief “absurd.”

 Bruni calls “the deference that many politicians show” to religious liberty concerns that are raised by same-sex marriage and gay rights “an illustration of religion’s favored status in a country that’s still working out this separation-of-church-and-state business and hasn’t yet gotten it quite right.”

 Not surprisingly, he compares those raising the issue of religious freedom to segregationists whom, he is quick to remind his readers, also claimed religious warrant.
-He ends by saying that “I support the right of people to believe what they do and say what they wish — in their pews, homes and hearts.
+He ends by saying that “I support the right of people to believe what they do and say what they wish — in their pews, homes, and hearts.
 But outside of those places?
 You must put up with me, just as I put up with you.”

 Of course, he supports no such thing.
 Bruni’s definition of “putting up” with religious believers can be summed up in a phrase he is no doubt familiar with: the closet.

-Imagine that the shoe were on the other foot and a Christian wrote that he supported the right of gay people to “do what they wish in their clubs, homes, and hearts” but that outside the subject must not be broached.
+Imagine that the shoe was on the other foot and a Christian wrote that he supported the right of gay people to “do what they wish in their clubs, homes, and hearts” but that outside the subject must not be broached.
 Bruni would certainly reject that idea as “bigotry.”

 Yet, Bruni and others clearly want to stuff Christians into the closet that they recently escaped.

 As to the idea that same-sex marriage and gay rights more generally pose a threat to religious liberty, that isn’t a Christian creation.
 More than a decade ago, Chai Feldman of Georgetown Law School, wrote about what she saw as the emerging conflict between gay rights laws and religious freedom.